mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

   "${APP_USER}:${NGINX_GROUP}" "$GCS_MOUNT_ROOT"
 ```

-`gcsfuse` requires an existing directory that the launching user can write to.
+`gcsfuse` requires an existing directory where the launching user has write permissions.
 Standard users don't have write access to the `/mnt` directory, so the `Dockerfile` creates the `/mnt/gcsfuse` directory as the `root` user and uses `chown` to assign ownership to the Nginx and demo app system accounts.

 The other interesting changes are in the `CMD` portion of the `Dockerfile`, which defines the container's runtime behavior: